 The biggest mistake hosts make when throwing any kind of party, Dearth says, is forgetting about the fun.
 To avoid that pitfall, you need to fully embrace the lighthearted nature of an ugly sweater party.
 “Plan some high-energy, exciting forms of entertainment,” Dearth recommends.
 “Because an ugly sweater party is meant to be silly, focus on games that are silly!”

 Break out old school board games, such as Twister and Sorry.
 If your party is adults only, arrange an interactive drinking game that incorporates charades or picture drawing.
-Or, get Gutterhead, which combines both of those concepts into one uproarious — and, frankly, filthy — game.
+Or, get Bad Christmas Movie Bingo, which combines watching a holiday movie (any one of your choosing will do…the worse, the better) and, well, playing Bingo, of course.

 At the end of the night, close things out with a group vote for the ugliest sweater.
 The winner can take home bragging rights and a festive prize — like, say, a set of Star Wars ugly sweater stemless drinking glasses.